 We may collect the following information:

 We may collect personal information from you such as your name or email address.
-For example, you may voluntarily submit information to the Website by subscribing to a newsletter or submitting a contact form.
+For example, you may voluntarily submit information to the Website by subscribing to our newsletter.

 We automatically collect certain information about you and the device with which you access the Website.
 For example, when you use the Website, we will log your IP address, operating system type, browser type, referring website, pages you viewed, and the dates/times when you accessed the Website.
 We may also collect information about actions you take when using the Website, such as links clicked.